Epoxy

-Epoxy is the family of basic components or cured end products of epoxy resins.
-Epoxy resins, also known as polyepoxides, are a class of reactive prepolymers and polymers which contain epoxide groups.
+Epoxy is the family of basic components or cured end products of epoxy resins, also known as polyepoxides, a class of reactive prepolymers and polymers which contain epoxide groups.
 The epoxide functional group is also collectively called epoxy.
 The IUPAC name for an epoxide group is an oxirane.

-Epoxy resins may be reacted (cross-linked) either with themselves through catalytic homopolymerisation, or with a wide range of co-reactants including polyfunctional amines, acids (and acid anhydrides), phenols, alcohols and thiols (usually called mercaptans).
+Epoxy resins may be reacted (cross-linked) either with themselves through catalytic homopolymerisation, or with a wide range of co-reactants including polyfunctional amines, acids (and acid anhydrides), phenols, alcohols and thiols (sometimes called mercaptans).
 These co-reactants are often referred to as hardeners or curatives, and the cross-linking reaction is commonly referred to as curing.